nickbrandt/GitLab/doc/integration/sourcegraph.md

 ### Enable the Sourcegraph feature flag

 NOTE: **Note:**
-If you are running a self-managed instance, the Sourcegraph feature will not be available unless the feature flag `sourcegraph` is enabled.
+If you are running a self-managed instance, the Sourcegraph integration will not be available unless the feature flag `sourcegraph` is enabled.
 This can be done from the Rails console by instance administrators.